2154

 How Hospitals are Adapting to the Radiology Shortage

 In addition to 30-day waiting times, the challenges that this introduces are limitations in patient care and delayed diagnoses.
 For patients, the situation isn’t ideal, and that’s an understatement.
-Patients and consultants both are being affected by the radiologist shortage and there’s an urgent need to resolve the problem before it becomes more pronounced.
+Patients and consultants both are being affected by the shortage of radiologists, and there’s an urgent need to resolve the problem before it becomes more pronounced.

 The radiologist plays a critical role in patient care.
 Their ability to rapidly assess and detect issues such as brain hemorrhage, pulmonary embolism, cancer and fracture is all that lies between a patient’s full recovery or death and disability.
 Through their swift detection, they can minimize further patient care and reduce the burden on the healthcare system.
 So what are hospitals and healthcare organizations doing to adapt to, or address, the radiologist shortage?

 In the USA, the Resident Physician Shortage Reduction Act of 2019 was developed and submitted to congress.
 Its focus is on providing increased Medicare support to 3, 000 new residency positions annually.
 In the UK the breast radiologist shortage has been approached by both the RCR and the Association of Breast Clinicians.
-The organizations are developing standardized national training for medical practitioners that want to become holistic breast technicians and funding is being provided by the National Breast Imaging Academy (NBIA) and Health Education England.
+The organizations are developing standardized national training for medical practitioners that want to become holistic breast technicians and funding is being provided by the National Breast Imaging Academy (NBIA) and Health Education England

-For low-resource countries, RAD-AID – an international and volunteer-driven NPO – has put in place measures to support radiologist development and uptake.
+For low-resource countries, RAD-AID, an international and volunteer-driven NPO, has put in place measures to support radiologist development and uptake.
 The organization is focused on bolstering skills and access to healthcare within low-resource countries and regions and has developed a Radiology Readiness tool that analyses the needs and infrastructure restraints within a specific region.
 The tool allows for them to then create a plan for that region that involves anything from training to workstation configuration to implementing new technology solutions.

 It’s in the latter that many healthcare institutions are placing a great deal of hope.
 Technology.
 The demand for skilled medical professionals has forced hospitals to think outside of the box when it comes to patient care and managing ever-increasing workloads.